Apeksha115908828/codecrafters-redis-go/README.md

    in `app/server.go`.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+How to create an example RDB file:

+Open two Terminal windows

+Terminal #1> redis-server

+Terminal #2> redis-cli set mykey myval Terminal #2> redis-cli save

+On Terminal #1:

+Press ctrl + c to shut down redis-server.
+You'll see dump.rdb created To inspect its contents you can use: hexdump -C dump.rdb

+68